-Youth Services
+Youth and School Services

-Definition of service: A full-time consultant is available to assist librarians with all aspects of service to children and young adults.
+Definition of service: A full-time consultant is available to assist member libraries with all aspects of service to children and young adults.
 Consulting includes collection development such as book selection and weeding, workshops and the annual Summer Reading Program.
 A Children's Puppet Play Resource Collection and Summer Reading Program Grant are available to eligible member libraries.
+An annual program of services to school libraries will be developed for 2015.